apacheignite/documentation/sql/sql-performance-and-debugging.md

   "title": "Using EXPLAIN Statement"
 }
 [/block]
-Ignite supports "EXPLAIN ..." syntax in for reading execution plans and query performance investigation purposes.
+Ignite supports "EXPLAIN ..." syntax for reading execution plans and query performance investigation purposes.
 Note that a plan cursor will contain multiple rows: the last one will contain a query for reducing node, others are for map nodes.
 [block:code]
 {
   "codes": [